celw10/MinSight_SilentLaunch/README.md

-Minsight
+Minsight: A Geologic Database for Modern Mineral Exploraiton

 Silent launch for mine and Brandon Randell's startup idea!

-We aiming to make historical geologic data more publically avaliable!
+We are aiming to make historical geologic data more publically avaliable!

 Check us out here: